tataraba/simplesite/docs/00_Preface.md

 - It's okay, you can look at the code here and copy/paste

-For all intents and purposes, you can go through this thing without a `config.py`.
+For all intents and purposes, you can go through this exercise without a `config.py`.
 I have kept it here because it may be useful if you build out your app in the future.
 The most important pieces in there are the `STATIC_DIR` and `TEMPLATE_DIR` attributes that point to where our html templates and static files will live.
 But we'll touch more on that in Chapter 1.

-The `FASTAPI_PROPERTIES` are just key:value pairs that we can pass to the `FastAPI` object.
+The `FASTAPI_PROPERTIES` are just _key:value_ pairs that we can pass to the `FastAPI` object.
 The most important piece in there is the `defaulet_response_class` that changes the default response type of your FastAPI application.

 While most "Hello World" style FastAPI tutorials include their routes/views within the context of the application (i.e., in `main.py`), in practice, it's better to keep these elsewhere, which is why you created a `routes.py` file.